[This post is part of the Experiencing Remarkable Worship devotional series]

 God wants us to know that He is the only real God!

 Not knowing who God is can be a hindrance to our worship.
-I encourage you to look up His attributes.
+I encourage you to look up His attributes in the Bible.
 Study His character.
 What He wears.
 When my eyes are opened to who He is, I feel stirred inside.
 I start to feel electrified and worship begins to pour out from deep inside.